victoriadeyemi/jobify-project/README.md

 ## Description
-A job board application for talent to the job they deserve.
+A job board application for talent to find the job they deserve.

-**** The rest is from an old read me... to be edited as we carry on*** This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-This application enables a manager as a user to generate a webpage that displays their team's basic info so that they have quick access to their emails and GitHub profiles.
+**** The rest is from an old read me... to be edited as we carry on*** This application will take in information from users who are seeking prospective employers, about the roles they seek, location and desired pay.
+This application enables job seekers to find the roles they seeking in the respective location.

 ## Table of Contents
 - [Team-profile-generator](#team-profile-generator)